high-haseeb/tebom-bot/README.md

-# Tebom.net Chatbot
+# Tebom.net Frontend Client

-* Made by high-haseeb
+Made using next.js v15 and tailwindcss v4.0

-## TODO 23/02/2025
+> [!WARNING]
-* copy the whole form
+> this is not production ready.
+Please be careful when using it!

-* display the offers
+> made by high-house.